PrasadWijesinghe/Reflectly-Smart-Daily-Diary-Wellness-Platform/README.md

 - If the admin app points to the wrong API URL, rebuild the frontend image or adjust `VITE_API_URL`.
 - If Grafana shows no data, confirm that Prometheus is running and that it can reach the backend container at `backend:5000`.

-## License

-No license file is included in this repository.